jtwolf1113/vacantLotsMapTemplate/README.md

+# SADLY FUSION TABLES ARE DEAD, Thus so is this template

 # Fusion Table Searchable Map Template
 You want to put your data on a searchable, filterable map.
 This is a free, open source template to help you do it.